Last updated on September 23rd, 2024 at 07:53 am

 A collectivist culture can be characterized by a range of distinct features.

-Additionally, collectivist societies tend to prioritise conformity, obedience, respect for authority, and cooperation over individuality and personal achievement.
+Additionally, collectivist societies tend to value conformity, obedience, respect for authority, and cooperation over individuality and personal achievement.

-These characteristics shape the values, behaviours, and relationships within a collectivist society.
+These characteristics shape the values, behaviors, and relationships within a collectivist society.

 Understanding these traits is crucial for encouraging cross-cultural understanding and effective communication in an increasingly interconnected world.